mattdesl/frontend-npm-goodies/README.md

 # frontend-npm-goodies

-Lessons/examples for creative coding, rapid prototyping, and front-end development in JS.
+Lessons/examples for creative coding, rapid prototyping, and front-end development with npm in JS.
 Encourages modern practices like modularity, promises, functional programming, ES6, etc.

 This is still a work in progress.
 Check back soon for live demos.